In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 This is another category of VPN that helps to connect multiple on-premise sites instead of just one to connect to your virtual private network (VPN).

-We can create a multi-site VPN in the same way how we are creating other Site-to-Site connections.
+We can create a multi-site VPN like we are creating other Site-to-Site connections.
 Also, you can use an existing Azure VPN gateway while creating a multi-site VPN connection.

 ExpressRoute